 - Extended-cab pickup trucks to haul equipment trailers and safely transport team members in rough conditions.

 - An enclosed trailer fully stocked with disaster response equipment.

 - Animal housing materials such as crates that team members can use to set up emergency shelters in a disaster zone.

 - Personal protective equipment and first-aid supplies for all responders and sheltering personnel.

-OUR VOLUNTEERS: When the Animal Rescue and Response team responds to a cruelty case or natural disaster, we call in highly skilled volunteers to help provide care to animals in our emergency shelters.
+OUR VOLUNTEERS: When the Animal Rescue Team responds to a cruelty case or disaster, we call in highly skilled volunteers to help provide care to animals in our emergency shelters.
 Animal rescue volunteers come from all walks of life, generously giving their time and talents to help animals in need.
 Whether it’s handling animals, cleaning kennels or performing administrative tasks, their work is a key part of our mission to save lives.

 All rescue volunteers must be at least 18 years old and complete FEMA courses and HSUS training on safety, emergency management and other critical aspects of emergency care.